qpackt/qpackt/README.md

-# Qpackt :: Web Server Designed to Make Life Easy
+# Qpackt :: Web Server with Analytics and A/B testing

 ## About